MicrosoftDocs/entra-docs/docs/identity/monitoring-health/how-to-view-applied-conditional-access-policies.md

 - `AuditLog.Read.All`
 - `Directory.Read.All`

-To use the Microsoft Graph PowerShell module you also need the following least privileged permissions with the necessary access:
+To use the Microsoft Graph PowerShell module, you also need the following least privileged permissions with the necessary access:

 - To consent to the necessary permissions: `Connect-MgGraph -Scopes Policy.Read.ConditionalAccess, AuditLog.Read.All, Directory.Read.All`
 - To view the sign-in logs: `Get-MgAuditLogSignIn`